-- Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given through a needle placed in one of your veins.
-This medicine needs to be given slowly, so the needle will remain in place for at least an hour.
-The first dose of this medicine could take two hours to give.
+- Your doctor will prescribe your dose and schedule.
+This medicine is given through a needle placed in a vein.
+This medicine needs to be given slowly, so the needle will remain in place for at least 1 hour.
+The first dose of this medicine could take 2 hours to give.

 - You may also receive a medicine to help prevent an allergic reaction.

-- You will need to stay in the hospital or cancer treatment center for at least one hour after you have finished your dose of this medicine.
+- You will need to stay in the hospital or cancer treatment center for at least 1 hour after you have received the medicine.
 You might need to stay longer if you have any signs of an allergic reaction.